oracle-weblogic/cloud-native-XWeeks/stack/README.md

 ### Import custom Stack template to Oracle Cloud Stack Manager ###

-Open a new browser tab or window and use the [sign in](https://cloud.oracle.com/sign-in) page to access your dashboard again.
+Open a new browser tab or window and use the [sign in](https://cloud.oracle.com/sign-in) page to access your dashboard again (USE ACCS DOMAIN CREDENTIALS - NOT DEVCS DOMAIN).
 Select your datacenter click **My Services** then provide your identity domain and credentials (if necessary, because in same browser SSO session should still alive).
 After a successful login you will see your Dashboard.
 Find the Application Container tile and click the hamburger icon.
 In the dropdown menu click **Open Service Console** to open Oracle Application Container Cloud Services console.

 ![](images/21.accs.console.png)